phpsu/phpsu/docs/CommandLine/Sync.md

 ```

 With the `--verbose` option you can see the output of the commands run by phpsu.
-The level of verbosity can be change by applying more `-v` to the command.
+The level of verbosity can be changed by applying more `-v` to the command.
-Phpsu will gave the verbosity option to the underling commands as specified.
+Phpsu will give the verbosity option to the underling commands as specified.
 `-v`, `-vv`, `-vvv` and `-q` are possible. `-q` will remove all output that isn't error output.

 ### The Option --from